Autowiring

 create: PDO('sqlite::memory:')

-articles: Model\ArticleRepository # therefore passes mainDb to constructor
+articles: Model\ArticleRepository # therefore passes mainDb to the constructor

-The articles service does not throw the exception that there are two matching services of type PDO (i.e. mainDb and tempDb) that can be passed to the constructor, because it only sees the mainDb service.
+The articles service will not throw an exception about two matching PDO services (mainDb and tempDb) being available for the constructor, because it only considers the mainDb service.

-If we have more services of the same type and one of them has the autowired option, this service becomes the preferred one:
+If we have multiple services of the same type and specify the autowired option for one of them, this service becomes the preferred one:

 services: